 - 1. Turn off the computer and all attached devices. - 2.
-Remove the cover.
+Remove the computer cover.
 See "Removing the cover" on page 10. - 3.
 Locate the Clear CMOS/Recovery jumper on the system board.
 See "Identifying parts on the system board" on page 12. - 4.
-If necessary, see "Installing adapters" on page 14 to remove any adapters that impede access to the Clear CMOS/Recovery jumper.

-- 5. Move the jumper from the standard position (pins 1 and 2) to the maintenance or configure position (pins 2 and 3). - 6.
-Replace the cover and connect the power cord.
-See "Replacing the cover and connecting the cables." - 7.
+Move the jumper from the standard position (pins 1 and 2) to the maintenance or configure position (pins 2 and 3). - 5.
+Replace the computer cover and connect the power cord.
+See "Replacing the cover and connecting the cables" on page 25. - 6.
 Restart the computer, leave it on for approximately ten seconds.
 Turn off the computer by holding the power switch for approximately five seconds.
-The computer will turn off. - 8.
-Repeat steps 2 through 4 on page 24. - 9.
-Move the jumper back to the standard (pins 1 and 2). - 10.
-Replace the cover and connect the power cord.
+The computer will turn off. - 7.
+Repeat steps 2 through 4 on page 24...

+- 8. Move the jumper back to the standard (pins 1 and 2). - 9.
+Replace the computer cover and connect the power cord.
 See "Replacing the cover and connecting the cables."